 Opening an IRA CD generally requires filling out a form or talking to a banker.
 You’ll have to have a way to fund your IRA CD, whether that’s rolling over an existing retirement account into an IRA CD or depositing cash into the product.
 The same limits that apply to IRA contributions apply to IRA CDs: $6,000 per year ($7,000 if you’re over age 50) of your own money across all your IRA accounts each year, and you can do a rollover once per year.

 Unless you’ve invested in a bump-up IRA CD, you won’t be able to take advantage of a higher rate until your CD matures.
-Withdrawing funds from an IRA CD before they mature will result in a stiff penalty.
+Withdrawing funds from an IRA CD before it matures will result in a stiff penalty.
 Bump-up IRA CDs give you a chance to increase your interest rate to a higher level if it’s available, but you’re generally only allowed to do this once or twice during the life of the CD.

 You can either use the direct-transfer method or the indirect-transfer method.
 The direct transfer method requires setting up your new IRA account by filling out a form authorizing the bank or credit union to transfer money from the old account into the new account.
 The indirect transfer method involves you asking for a check from your old IRA account.
 You have up to 60 days to deposit that check into your IRA CD to avoid incurring a penalty.